prcpham-dev/Mimic/README.md

 **Mirror** is a pixel-art psychological sim where the player completes daily chores — but behind the scenes, the game observes, learns, and gradually mimics the player's behavior until control is lost to an AI that becomes you.

-This document outlines the 15-day solo development plan.

 ---

 ## 📁 Project Structure